awsdocs/amazon-vpc-user-guide/doc_source/working-with-flow-logs.md

 ## API and CLI overview<a name="flow-logs-api-cli"></a>

 You can perform the tasks described on this page using the command line or API\.
-For more information about the command line interfaces and a list of available API actions, see [Accessing Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information about the command line interfaces and a list of available API actions, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.

 **Create a flow log**
 + [create\-flow\-logs](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-flow-logs.html) \(AWS CLI\)